langurmonkey/gaiasky/README.md

 ### 2.1 Running Gaia Sky

-In order to run the program just click on the shortcut provided in your operating system.
+In order to run the program just click on the shortcut provided in your operating system or use the CLI command `gaiasky`.

-If Windows is your OS of choice, you first need to install [Git for Windows](https://git-scm.com/download/win).
-Also, on Windows you will need to use the `gradlew.bat` script instead of the bash `gradlew`, so make sure to substitute this in the commands below.

 ### 2.2 Running from source

+In order to compile and run Gaia Sky from source, you need the following installed in your system:

+- `JDK8+`
+- `git`

 First, clone the [GitLab](https://gitlab.com/langurmonkey/gaiasky) repository: